-- these are the standards for the non-form-based-code districts - standards for these districts are listed in this table
+- standards for these districts are listed in this table

 All the zoning standards, regardless of which zoning district applies to your property are defined in 50.5-2 to 5.

 When rehabbing an existing building refer to section 50-1.4 Nonconformances to determine what activities would result in meeting the requirements of Chapter 50.